josegomes123/cv-app/README.md

 # CV App

-CV App created using Javascript, React and TailwindCSS
+CV App created using Javascript, React and TailwindCSS, React-PDF library and React-Icons Library

-**WORK IN PROGRESS**
+It allows you to create your own CV with multiple dynamic options and images included.
+It also creates and exports to PDF.
+This was my first "real" ReactJS project so it's probably a little bit spaghetti code as I learned as I went along.

 ## Tech Stack